Meta-DSP: A Meta-Learning Approach for Data-Driven Nonlinear Compensation in High-Speed Optical Fiber Systems: Introduction

-With the emergence of deep learning technologies in recent years, an increasing number of studies have begun to leverage data-driven methods to enhance model performance in optical communications.
-A lot of works have related the structure of DBP to deep neural networks\cite{fan2020NC},\cite{fan2021combined}, \cite{hager2018nonlinear},\cite{CNNDBP}, considerably reducing the number of steps required for DBP back propagation.
-However, existing studies have only considered a single system parameter setting: fixed transmission rates and WDM channel numbers.
+DBP is widely recognized as one of the most effective algorithms for compensating SPM \cite{liga2014multichannelDBP}.
+This technique compensates for both linear and nonlinear interference by solving the inverse transmission equation of light waves.
+However, the highly heterogeneous nature of DBP makes its implementation challenging.
+The number of backward steps required in high-speed, long-distance systems can be daunting \cite{2010Rs-DBP}.
+While perturbation-based compensation (PBC) \cite{tao2011multiplier} offers a computationally simpler alternative, its nonlinearity mitigation efficiency falls significantly short of DBP.
+With the emergence of deep learning technologies in recent years, an increasing number of studies have leveraged data-driven methods in optical communications, where model parameters are learned directly from data to significantly reduce computational complexity.
+A significant amount of works have related the structure of DBP to deep neural networks\cite{fan2020NC},\cite{fan2021combined}, \cite{hager2018nonlinear},\cite{CNNDBP}, considerably reducing the number of steps required for DBP.
+However, existing studies about learnable DBP have only considered a single system parameter setting: fixed transmission rates and WDM channel numbers.
 Their scalability under these system parameters is poor, requiring model retraining for different settings.
-More troublingly, the performance of these models declines significantly as the transmission rate increases.
-Another fact to note is that previous studies did not particularly design the ADF for nonlinear compensation in optical communications.
-Adjusting the hyper-parameters of ADF in multi-modal data also presents a challenging issue.
+For the same optical channel, its nonlinear physical properties should remain constant.
+Therefore, an effective learnable DBP scheme should be able to adapt to different system parameters without requiring multiple retrainings.
+This is one of the key motivations behind our approach.